top of page

 All packaging materials are recyclable or biodegradable.
 All pieces are unique, and come with a care warranty for free adjustments, repairs or hardware replacements.
 Bartering and service trade requests always welcome.
 More info can be found here.

-Kelsey Lacanilao (Lakan Ilaw) is a lesbian, Aquarius sun and first-generation artist born in Los Angeles by Philippine immigrants from all over Luzon Island. â€‹She started making jewelry as amulets, and as a way of feeling more connected with the Earth & her body (since having to live with various chronic illnesses) - to adorn it with self-made, carefully collected natural objects, stones, beads, and findings. â€‹
+Kelsey Lacanilao (Lakan Ilaw) is a lesbian, Aquarius sun and first-generation Filipino artist and designer born in Los Angeles. â€‹She started making jewelry as amulets, and as a way of feeling more connected with the Earth, her heritage & her body - to adorn it with self-made, carefully collected natural objects, stones, beads, and findings.

 About Kels